BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

   - `*` - Matches everything

   - `*[waterlogged=true]` - Matches all waterlogged blocks

+  - `minecraft:blocks:flowers` - Matches all flowers

+  - `:blocks:crops[age=0]` - Matches all crops with a age of 0 meaning, not grown or just planted

 ###Setting behaviour

-A block selector with a regex as it's material name results in a random block out of all blocks that match that regex.
+A block selector with a regex or tag as it's material name results in a random block out of all blocks that match that regex or tag.
 You cannot use a regex in block states when the block selector is used for placing blocks.

 ###Matching behaviour